- Article I. Name

 B. Announcement of meeting shall be sent to the membership at least two weeks in advance of the meeting.

-A. The Executive Committee shall prepare an Annual Report and a Mid-year Report, copies of which shall be sent to the Northeast Regional Representative and ARLIS/NA headquarters.
+A. The Executive Committee shall prepare an Annual Report and a Mid-year Report, copies of which shall be sent to the Chapters Liaison and ARLIS/NA headquarters.

-B. The Secretary shall send minutes of all meetings to the Northeast Regional Representative and ARLIS/NA headquarters.
+B. The Secretary shall send minutes of all meetings to the Chapters Liaison and ARLIS/NA headquarters.

 C. The Secretary shall send reports on chapter activities to the appropriate ARLIS/NA periodical editor.